On this page

 services.py imports from models.py

-This is the correct architectural fix when local imports feel like a hack.
-Common extraction targets: constants, base classes, type definitions, utility functions.
+This is the correct architectural fix when local imports feel like a workaround.
+Common extraction targets are constants, base classes, type definitions, and utility functions.

 Fix 4: Restructure Using Dependency Injection